Free Online Legal Resources

 Whenever a car accident involves multiple vehicles, it is important to determine who was responsible.
-Motorists who are not at fault may have to argue (in court or to an insurance company) that another party caused the accident.
-The person deemed at fault may have to compensate those who have been harmed for damages.
+Motorists who are not at fault may have to argue (in court or to their car insurance company) that another party caused the accident.
+The at-fault driver may have to pay anyone was harmed.
 Plaintiffs in car accident cases have to prove that a defendant was at fault by a preponderance of the evidence.

 One of the most common sources of information regarding an accident is a police report.
 In many cases, an officer will arrive at the site of an accident and take notes about the crash.
 These reports may include the officer's impressions of the accident, including what may have caused the crash.
 This information can often be invaluable when someone is attempting to prove fault related to an accident.
 People who have been involved in a crash should contact the officer who filed the report and request a copy.

 Of course, an officer may not be available to come to the scene of a crash.
 A police report can still be obtained by visiting the police department and making a report of the accident.
 The report should be thoroughly reviewed to ensure that the facts are accurate.
 If it is determined that there are inaccuracies, the department should be notified immediately so that the report can be amended appropriately.

 People may also be able to bolster their case by clearly demonstrating that the other party failed to observe traffic laws.
 A driver involved in a crash could also be:

 Usually, any driver doing this will be at fault, so long as there is sufficient evidence to support the claim.

 There are certain types of accidents that nearly always result in one party being considered responsible for the crash.
 These are referred to as no-doubt liability accidents, and they include rear-end crashes and left-turn accidents.